-A. Constitution of the Entity:
+A. Constitution Of The Entity:

-The degree of shareholding of the state government in an entity is an important parameterin ascertaining the nature of government support.
+The degree of shareholding of the state government in an entity is an important parameter in ascertaining the nature of government support.
 Organisations formed by Acts of Legislature and departments of government are likely to enjoy substantial government support.

-B. Socio-Economic Significance of the Entity:
+B. Socio Economic Significance of the Entity:

-Acuité takes into account the following criteria to evaluate the degree of systemic importance of an entity:
+Acuité takes into account the following criteria to evaluate the degree of systemic importance of an entity

-- The number of people impacted by the government entity - o Importance of the function discharged by the entity in the state/central government'spolicy - o Revenue contribution by the entity to the government exchequer a.
-Degree of Contagion: If the failure/default of an entity is expected to create widespread cash flow issues across industries and firms (for example in case of insurance agencies and banks) or leads to a loss of public confidence that may adversely impact business environment, the expected support by the state/central government would be higher.
+- The number of people impacted by the government entity - Importance of the function discharged by the entity in the state social & development goals Revenue contribution of the entity to the government exchequer a.
+Degree of Contagion: If the failure/default of an entity is expected to create widespread implications across other industries and firms which are dependent on this entity (for example a power distribution company owned by the state government) or leads to a loss of public confidence that may adversely impact business environment, the expected support by the state government would be higher

-C. Implications of Default
+A. Implications of Default

-Acuité believes that the degree of support extended by the government to any related entity is a function of two key parameters:
+Acuité believes that the degree of support extended by the government to any related entity is a function of following parameters

 - b.
-Socio-Politico-Economic Implications of Default: If the failure of an entity results in loss of economic, social or political functioning of the state due to factors like - Large employee base of the entity and social disruption likely from potential loss of employment following the corporate failure - Default on existing debt may impact the future flow of investments - Impact on Public Perception: Acuité believes that if the state government believes that a default will have significant implications for the state's credibility it will ensure timely distress support to avoid a default and maintain public confidence. - c.
-Impact on Public Perception: Acuité believes that if the default of an entity results in the loss of confidence with the government or increases the scope of geo-political unrest or political instability in the legislature, the government is more likely to extend support to it in order to prevent default and maintain public confidence. - d.
-Posture of the Government: The posture of the government is determined by two things: - Stated Posture: The government may create a structured obligation via an unconditional guarantee or a debt service repayment arrangement put in place externally or by other modes such as a letter of comfort, undertaking among others that can be factored in while arriving at the final rating. - Implied Posture: The government support may be implicit wherein there exists public perception of such support thereby making it necessary for the government to avert any failure/default in order to maintain public confidence.
+Socio-Economic Implications of Default: The failure of a state government-owned may result in a disruption of the socio-economic profile of the state due to factors like - Large employee base of the entity and social disruption likely from potential loss of employment following the corporate failure - Default on existing debt may impact the future flow of investments - Impact on Public Perception: Acuité believes that if the state government believes that a default will have significant implications for the state's credibility it will ensure timely distress support to avoid a default and maintain public confidence. - c.
+Impact on Public Perception: Acuité believes that if the state government believes that a default will have significant implications for the state's credibility it will ensure timely distress support to avoid a default and maintain public confidence. - d.
+Posture of the Government: The posture of the government is determined by two things: - Stated Posture: The government may create a structured obligation via an unconditional guarantee or a debt service repayment arrangement put in place externally or by other modes such as a letter of comfort, undertaking among others that can be factored in a while arriving at the final rating. - Implied Posture: The government support may be implicit wherein there exists a public perception of such support, thereby making it necessary for the government to avert any failure/default in order to maintain public confidence.